nikolaus-lemberski/cachedemo/README.md

 ## Install on OpenShift

+You can test on Red Hat Cloud Services or CodeReady Containers locally.

 1. Create namespace "cache-demo"
 2. Install Red Hat Data Grid operator in the namespace
 3. Create Infinispan cluster via the provided file (infinispan-cluster.yml).
 No authentication and no encryption here - demo use only!!